 While this type of paw is called cat’s feet, it’s still a dog’s paw.
 Cat’s feet refer to the shape or type of paw on a dog meaning it’s round and small.
 Cat’s feet paws are ideal for endurance and stability.
-A breed that was typically used as a working dog will have been bred to have a cat’s feet type of paw.
+A breed that was typically used as a working dog breed will have been bred to have a cat’s feet type of paw.

 Sleeker and longer-looking, hare feet-shaped paws include two longer middle toes, which make them ideal for jumping into action and able to reach high speeds.
 A whippet or greyhound will have this type of paw.